flet-dev/website/docs/publish/index.md

 If only `icon.png` (or other supported format such as `.bmp`, `.jpg`, `.webp`) is provided it will be used as a source image to generate all icons and splash screens for all platforms.
 See section below for more information about icons and splashes.

-`requirements.txt` is a standard pip file that contains the list of Python requirements for your Flet app.
-If this file is not provided only `flet` dependency will be installed during packaging.
+`pyproject.toml` contains the application metadata, lists its dependencies and controls build process.

+`requirements.txt` can also be used to list app requirements.
+It is optional though and if both `pyproject.toml` and `requirements.txt` exist the latter will be ignored.

+The list of project dependencies should contain at least `flet` package.

 :::caution No pip freeze
 Do not use `pip freeze > requirements.txt` command to create `requirements.txt` for the app that will be running on mobile.
 As you run `pip freeze` command on a desktop `requirements.txt` will have dependencies that are not intended to work on a mobile device, such as `watchdog`.

 Hand-pick `requirements.txt` to have only direct dependencies required by your app, plus `flet`.
 :::

-`pyproject.toml` can also be used by `flet build` command to get the list project dependencies.
-However, if both `requirements.txt` and `pyproject.toml` exist then `pyproject.toml` will be ignored.

-The easiest way to start with that structure is to use `flet create` command:
+The easiest way to start with the right project structure is to use `flet create` command:

 ```
 flet create myapp